bugcrowd/templates/submissions/description/cross_site_scripting_xss/off_domain/data_uri/template.md

 ## Overview of the Vulnerability

 Cross-Site Scripting (XSS) is a type of injection attack where malicious JavaScript is injected into a website.
 When a user visits the affected web page, the Javascript executes within that user’s browser in the context of the domain.
-XSS can be found in this application which allows an attacker to to input data into the URL that can be interpreted as a JavaScript payload.
+XSS can be found in this application which allows an attacker to input data into the URL that can be interpreted as a JavaScript payload.
 The data is then executed in the context of a domain which is off the primary domain.
 This carries the risk of an attacker being able to trigger an exploit on a seperate domain.
 By controlling code that is executed within a user’s browser, an attacker could carry out any actions that the user is able to perform, including accessing any of the user's data and modifying information within the user’s permissions.

 ## Business Impact